pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Updates (Last 24 Hours)

+- ✅ Fixed session handling in Training Plan components

+  - Fixed an issue where user email in the form didn't match the session email
+  - Updated PlanForm component to use the session email instead of hardcoded value
+  - Added session checks in the savePlan function to ensure user is logged in
+  - Enhanced TrainingPlanClient component with proper session handling and redirect
+  - Updated SavedPlans component to check for session before fetching plans
+  - Improved error handling with clear user feedback
+  - Added loading states during authentication checks
+  - Location: `nextjs-app/src/app/training-plan/components/PlanForm.tsx`, `nextjs-app/src/app/training-plan/components/TrainingPlanClient.tsx`, `nextjs-app/src/app/training-plan/components/SavedPlans.tsx`

 - ✅ Implemented MDX Blog Post Processor

   - Created a TypeScript script to process MDX files and add them to the database